FieldLabFNQOmics/ConsensusMetaDAv2/README.md

 sample_df <- as(sample_data(ecc_saliva), "data.frame")
 tax_mat <- as(tax_table(ecc_saliva), "matrix")

-# ConsensusMetaDAv2 examples
+# ConsensusMetaDA examples

-To illustrate functionality of ```ConsensusMetaDAv2```, we will utilise microbiome biom format data from the ```ecc_saliva``` and annotation libraries as follows.
+To illustrate functionality of ```ConsensusMetaDA```, we will utilise microbiome biom format data from the ```ecc_saliva``` and annotation libraries as follows.
 Begin by installing and attaching data from these libraries as follows:

 ecc_saliva_biom <- "../inst//extdata/ecc_saliva_Otu.biom"